-¶5-The Department Committee on Education shall consist of five members who are chosen as Zone Representatives.

-¶6-For the election of Zone Representatives the Church is divided into the following zones:
+¶3-The Department Committees on Education, Home Missions and Church Extension, and on Publication shall consist of five persons each who shall be known and chosen as Zone Representatives.
+For the election of Zone Representatives the Church is divided into the following zones:

-- (a) Eastern: Pennsylvania-New Jersey, New York, and Eastern Districts. - (b) Central: Indiana District. - (c) Southern: Virginia, West Virginia, Southern, Tennessee-Alabama, and Kentucky Districts. - (d) Northern: Ontario, Michigan, and Ohio Districts. - (e) Western: Illinois, Iowa-Missouri-Arkansas, Oklahoma-Texas-Louisiana, Kansas, Rocky Mountain, California and Idaho-Washington Districts.
+- (a) Eastern: Pennsylvania-New Jersey, New York, and Eastern Districts. - (b) Central: Indiana District. - (c) Southern: Virginia, West Virginia, Southern, Tennessee-Alabama and Kentucky Districts. - (d) Northern: Ontario, Michigan, and Ohio Districts. - (e) Western: Illinois-Missouri, Arkansas-Louisiana, Oklahoma-Texas, Kansas, Rocky Mountain, California, and Idaho-Washington Districts.

-¶7-Zone Representatives shall be elected in the following manner: The delegates representing the Districts comprising each Zone shall meet at the discretion of the General Assembly to nominate by ballot their representatives for the several departments of the General Board, each Zone nominating one person for each Department.
+¶4-Zone Representatives shall be elected in the following manner: The delegates representing the Districts comprising each Zone shall meet at the discretion of the General Assembly to nominate by ballot their representatives for the several departments of the General Board, each Zone nominating one person for each Department.
 The election of the representatives so nominated is by the General Assembly.

-¶8-The office of a Zone Representative automatically becomes vacant when a member moves into the bounds of another Zone.
+¶5-The office of a Zone Representative automatically becomes vacant when a member moves into the bounds of another Zone,

-¶9-The vacated office of a Zone Representative is to be filled by the General Board from the Zone in which the vacancy occurred.
+¶6-The vacated office of a Zone Representative is to be filled by the General Board from the Zone in which the vacancy occurred.